grindarius/grindarius/README.md

 ## 👋Hello, I'm Bhattarapong Somwong `AKA` Art `AKA` grindarius

-I am a junior student in Computer Science major in Naresuan University in Thailand.
+I am a senior student in Computer Science major in Naresuan University in Thailand.

 ## ⚡Technologies
 You can talk to me about